2024 Winter Games

 Souvenir items are offered by Minerva Promotions and a percentage of sales are given to Special Olympics Illinois.

 Families are an integral part of Special Olympics Illinois and of Winter Games.
-Parents and family members attending Winter Games should stop by the families registration area, located on the lower level of Chestnut Mountain Resort and Eagle Ridge Resort to pick up their family packet and goody bag.
+Parents and family members attending Winter Games should stop by the families registration area, located on the lower level of Chestnut Mountain Resort and Eagle Ridge Resort.

 Text Alerts and Event status Updates